cicorias/adcms/README.md

 Rangarajan Srirangam, Guy Bowerman, Suren Machiraju, Yohirito Tada

 ##License
 The content of this repository is licensed under the Apache License, Version 2.0.
-Please find a copy of the license at [License.rtf](/License.rtf).
+Please find a copy of the license [here](/License.txt).

 ##Issues / Feedback
 You may report issues or submit feature requests in the [Issues](https://github.com/persistentsystems/adcms/issues) section of this repository.